 There was a flash of crimson red beside death black armor and a snarled hiss before two powerful titans collided and every sense inside Jynx came alive.

 It was mesmerizing.

-In a whirl of sharp swords and claws the massive mechs crashed again and again the red one on the defensive the whole time as the mech she now was absolutely positive was that glitch Fallback slashed, and tore, and ripped into him.
-He had no sword, no dagger, and the blaster that lie broken on the ground around their peds was of no use and it didn't really seem to be needed to the black demon.
+In a whirl of sharp swords and claws, the massive mechs crashed again and again - the red one on the defensive the whole time, as the mech she now was absolutely positive was that glitch Fallback slashed, and tore, and ripped into him.
+He had no sword, no dagger, and the blaster that lay broken on the ground by their peds was of no use.
+And it didn't really seem to be needed by the black demon.

 Unease settled in Jynx's tanks.